UniversalDependencies/docs/_ja-overview/introduction.md

 ## POS Tagset
 * Takashi Masuoka and Yukinori Takubo.
 1992. '[基礎日本語文法・改訂版](http://www.amazon.co.jp/dp/4874240666)

+## Internal Structure Annotation for Compound Words
+* Emiko Yamada, Eiji Aramaki, Takeshi Imai, and Kazuhiko Ohe.
+2010.
+Internal structure of a disease name and its application for ICD coding.
+Studies in health technology and informatics, 160(2):1010–1014.

 ## Dependency Annotation Schema
 * K. Uchimoto, and Y. Den, “[Word-level Dependency-structure Annotation to Corpus of Spontaneous Japanese and Its Application](http://www.lrec-conf.org/proceedings/lrec2008/summaries/790.html)”, In Proc. of LREC 2008, (2008).
+* Ryu Iida, Mamoru Komachi, Kentaro Inui, and Yuji Matsumoto.
+2007.
+Annotating a Japanese text corpus with predicate-argument and coreference relations.
+In Proceedings of Linguistic Annotation Workshop, pages 132–139.

 ## Phrase Structure Annotation
 * Sumire Uematsu, Takuya Matsuzaki, Hiroaki Hanaoka, Yusuke Miyao, and Hideki Mima.
 2013. '[Integrating multiple dependency corpora for inducing wide coverage Japanese CCG resources](http://www.aclweb.org/anthology/P13-1103) In Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics (ACL 2013), pp. 1042-1051.
 * Takaaki Tanaka and Masaaki Nagata.
 2013. '[Constructing a Practical Constituent Parser from a Japanese Treebank with Function Labels](http://www.aclweb.org/anthology/W13-4913)' In Proceedings of the Fourth Workshop on Statistical Parsing of Morphologically-Rich Languages
+* Daisuke Bekki.
+2010. '[Formal Theory of Japanese Syntax](http://www.amazon.co.jp/dp/4874244688/).
+Kuroshio Shuppan.
+(In Japanese)